isopropylcyanide/jersey-log-utils/README.md

 ![Codecov](https://img.shields.io/codecov/c/github/isopropylcyanide/jersey-log-utils)
 ![GitHub](https://img.shields.io/github/license/isopropylcyanide/jersey-log-utils?color=blue)

 A set of useful utilities for the Jersey Server and Client log filters.
-These are
+Have a look at the corresponding [blogpost](https://medium.com/nerd-for-tech/production-logging-feature-enhancements-atop-jersey-and-jax-rs-991127a36c88) to know more

 ## Maven Artifacts